Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filters-aieml.rst

 ~~~~~~~~~~~~~~~~~~~

 The following table lists parameters for the FIR filters on AIE-ML.

-Also note that TP_RND values may vary between AIE and AIE-ML for the same rounding mechanism.
+.. note:: ``TP_RND`` values may vary between AIE and AIE-ML for the same rounding mechanism.
+String macro defitions are recommended for convienience and compatibility between devices.
 For AIE, see :ref:`fir_supported_params`.

 .. _fir_supported_params_aieml: